What is a Multiple in Math? All Kids Need To Know

 Fill in the missing multiples in a sequence.
 For example, if the sequence is 5, __, 15, 20, __, 30, the missing multiples are 10 and 25.

 Create a crossword puzzle with clues that involve multiples.
-For instance, the clue could be “A multiple of 7 that comes after 21” (answer: 28).
+For instance, the clue could be “A multiple of 7 that comes after 21” (The answer is 28).

 Create a Sudoku grid where the numbers in each row, column, and box are multiples of a specific base number.